How can you engage students in argumentation beyond the CER essay?

 (Believe me, I was totally guilty of this!)

 Typically, we are NOT involving feedback in our C-E-R process (or at the very least, it isn’t timely feedback), and therefore, we aren’t truly engaging our students in argumentation.
 We aren’t providing a setting for them to collaboratively build knowledge and understanding.
 We are simply asking them to share THEIR ideas and THEIR evidence.
 And sure, we can theoretically evaluate our own ideas… but realistically, ideas are honed and refined NOT by our OWN evaluations but rather by the discourse that occurs between individuals and amongst groups.
-Therefore, we REALLY should be engaging our students in argumentation through discussion.
-Individual written responses should only occur after students have had time to engage in discourse around the issue.
+Therefore, we really should be engaging our students in argumentation through discussion.
+Individual written responses can occur as a reflective practice before a discussion or perhaps to refine their ideas after students have had time to engage in discourse around the issue… but it isn’t the primary way to engage students in argumentation.

 A Better Way To Practice Argumentation: Discussion